 The National Science Foundation and Chemical Oceanography funded the work.
 Collaborators are from Rutgers University, the University of South Carolina, the University of Minnesota, and the Woods Hole Oceanographic Institute.

-Published in Nature Geoscience
+The study was Published in Nature Geoscience